Baseball And Softball Batting Tips

 Home Run Derby Versus Disciplined BP

 Take disciplined batting practice.
 Note the 80/20 rule, aim to hit 80% line drives and 20% “home run swing;” if any at all.
 Take note of the way the ball travels off the bat; you can learn much about your swing this way.
-If it tails to the left or right; is a cue to balance the power of your top or bottom hand in your swing.
+If it tails to the left or right; is a cue to balance the power of your top hand, and bottom hand in your swing.

 Hit to All Fields